Sign In . Don't have a World Wisdom ID? Sign Up

 Christopher James

-Christopher James, the 5th Lord Northbourne, is the son is Walter James, the 4th Lord Northbourne.
-He is a British farmer and businessman.
+Christopher James, the 5th Lord Northbourne, is the son of the late Walter James, the 4th Lord Northbourne.
+The current Lord Northbourne is a British farmer and businessman.
 He was educated at Eton College in Berkshire and Magdalen College, Oxford, where he graduated with a Master of Arts in 1959.

-Lord Northbourne has co-edited with Joseph A. Fitzgerald, a book on of his father's work, Of The Land And The Spirit: The Essential Writings of Lord Northbourne on Ecology and Religion
+Lord Northbourne is the co-editor (with Joseph A. Fitzgerald) of a book of his father's work, Of The Land And The Spirit: The Essential Writings of Lord Northbourne on Ecology and Religion.

 Click here for more information